kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 * Incorrect structure of play and return button - cant be closed in anchor tag - rebuild to correct structure format
 * Typo in line 22 of game.html - missing space button between attribiutes - space added
 * incorrect structure of embeded file from giphy - "Error: The frameborder attribute on the iframe element is obsolete" - removed
+* Poor score from lighthouse performance 89% due to external source of video, replacing video from giphy to own created using [Canva](https://www.canva.com/)

 [Back to Table Of Content](#tableOfContents)